 Now, on first principles there should be no downside to a brief peek.
 After all, the cooker probably contains 50 pounds of hot steel, a decent flame, and the meat itself takes time to cool off.
 When the lid is opened, the air might (and will) cool off, but should just as quickly return to equilibrium.

-We tested the effect of opening the lid on a standard, stainless steel three-zone back-yard gas grill.
+We tested the effect of opening the lid on a standard, stainless steel three-zone back-yard gas grill in the middle of summer.
 The first time we opened the lid for one minute, and the second time for five minutes:

 As you can see, a quick one minute peek (enough time to flip a rib or mop a sauce), returns the grill to its initial temperature in a minute or two.
 No harm, no foul.